darthwalsh/bin/apps/onenote/ExportingMarkdown.md

 - Tags are lost
 #### OneNote WebApp in Chrome
 - Just pastes plaintext of tags/blocks
+## Copilot
+You can prompt Microsoft 365 Copilot in OneNote to export Markdown of a section!
+It does an OK job, seeming to include all facts from the OneNote.
+But invoking AI on every page might not be faster than doing it by hand.
+The AI will also generally fix wording or add subheadings, which is nice.
+But it also whole-cloth hallucinated an IP Address when adding an `ssh` example, which is pretty frustrating!
 ### Tools that don't actually export from OneNote
 After exporting the markdown, there are some other tools you can you